 1. THEIR HEAD SHAPE GIVES THEM AN ADVANTAGE

 One of the most visually striking facts about hammerhead sharks is that their oddly shaped heads, known as cephalofoils, help them locate and hunt prey.
 Like all sharks, hammerheads have sensory organs that provide insight into where prey is located.
 It is possible that because their head is so large, they actually have more of these senses, giving them a competitive edge over other sharks.
 The placement of their eyes also allows them to see 360 degrees around them.
 This lets them know what is going on above and below them, again giving them an advantage over other sharks when it comes to hunting.
 However, they do have a blind spot directly in front of their head.
-Finally, species like the Great Hammerhead use their heads to trap prey on the ocean floor, like stingrays.
+Finally, species like the great hammerhead use their heads to trap prey on the ocean floor, like stingrays.

 2. THEY GIVE BIRTH TO LIVE YOUNG

 Here’s something we have in common with hammerheads: they give birth to live young.
 While they are classified as fish, they do not lay eggs.
-Rather they have internal fertilization and for Great Hammerhead Sharks, a gestation period of 11 months.
-Female hammerheads give birth to 6 to 42 ‘pups,’ or baby sharks, around every two years.
+Rather, they have internal fertilization and for great hammerhead sharks, a gestation period of 11 months.
+Female hammerheads give birth to 6 to 42 pups, or baby sharks, around every two years.
 Learning the ways that humans have commonalities with sharks is a great way to find fun facts about hammerhead sharks to share!

 3. SOME TRAVEL TOGETHER IN SCHOOLS